 Typical range for a mid-size Canadian city: 65–85%.
 Above 90% is world-class.
 Below 60% indicates a systemic problem.

 This metric measures how evenly spaced buses are along a route.
-If buses arrived exactly on schedule, they'd be evenly spaced and this number would be zero.
+If buses arrive at perfectly even intervals, this number is zero — regardless of whether those intervals match the published schedule.
 In practice, buses bunch up or leave big gaps — the higher the number, the more unpredictable your wait becomes.

 Think of it like darts.
-The bullseye is the scheduled headway.
-Each bus arrival is a throw.
-Low covariance means the darts cluster around the bullseye — buses arrive close to when they should.
-High covariance means darts scattered across the board — arrivals are all over the place.
+The bullseye is the average gap between buses.
+Each actual arrival is a throw.
+Low covariance means the darts cluster around the bullseye — gaps between buses stay consistent.
+High covariance means darts scattered across the board — gaps are all over the place.

 Below 0.3 is good — riders perceive the service as regular.
 A Cv near zero isn’t the goal either — that would be like standing too close to the dartboard, where hitting the bullseye says nothing about your aim.
 Some variance is inevitable and healthy.
 Above 0.5, gaps feel random and riders lose trust in the system.

 Excess Wait Time seems to be the most important operation metric.
 Transit managers publish a schedule — that schedule is a promise.
 EWT measures how many extra minutes you actually wait beyond that promise because buses aren’t arriving at regular intervals.
-It’s the gap between what was committed to and what was delivered, which is why transit agencies worldwide treat it as a north-star metric (TransitCenter).
+It’s the gap between what was committed to and what was delivered.

 If a route runs every 15 minutes, you'd expect to wait 7.5 minutes on average.
 But if two buses arrive together and then nothing comes for 30 minutes, the average headway is still 15 minutes — yet the experience is far worse.
 EWT captures exactly this gap.